nateybear/JuliaTools/README.md

 Simple token bucket rate limiter for HTTP requests.
 Uses jitter backoff right now, which is faster but more stressful than exponential.
 Exports the `Unitful.jl` symbols for time, so you create limiters using them as rates.

-The easiest application is with Julia's `asyncmap`, which implement cooperative multi-tasking:
+The easiest application is with Julia's `asyncmap`, which implements cooperative multi-tasking:

 ```Julia
 using RateLimiters